Cascoda/cascoda-sdk/docs/guides/M2351-TrustZone-development-guide.md

 function as non-secure callable, which generates a SG veneer and places it in the non-secure callable region.

-The macro is used by invoking it just before the function definition:
+The macro is used immediately before the function definition:

 ```
 __NONSECURE_ENTRY void BSP_PowerDown(